Protect Your Health And Your Environment By Using Eco-Friendly Products

 So by switching to Eco-friendly cleaning products, made from plant extracts, and using personal care products and cosmetics that are free from harmful ingredients, we can help protect not only our own health, but our environment too.

 Several companies now produce good quality Eco-friendly products that are at least as effective as normal supermarket brands, and usually cost no more to use.
-Why not give them a try?
+So why not give them a try?